inverseproblem/KronLinInv/README.md

 # KronLinInv

- Kronecker-product-based linear inversion under Gaussian and separability assumptions.
+Kronecker-product-based linear inversion of geophysical (or other kinds of) data under Gaussian and separability assumptions.
+The code computes the posterior mean model and the posterior covariance matrix (or subsets of it) in an efficient manner (parallel algorithm) taking into account 3-D correlations both in the model parameters and in the observed data.

 If you use this code for research or else, please cite the related paper:

 Andrea Zunino, Klaus Mosegaard,
 **An efficient method to solve large linearizable inverse problems under Gaussian and separability assumptions**,